 “Will you seek and serve Christ in all persons, loving your neighbor as yourself?”

 “I will, with God’s help.”

 The particular gift of knowing people of all ages and colors and religions and walks of life was easy to give Peter, and one that becomes a gift he can give to others.
 This, I think, is one of the most important things we can do for our children: teach them to draw the circle wider, help them make the world a little bit smaller.
-This is what the kingdom of God looks like; we are building it together and it won’t be finished until everyone’s in.
+This is what the kingdom of God looks like; we are building it together and it won’t be finished until everyone, everyone’s in.

 Wendy Claire Barrie is the author of Faith at Home: A Handbook for Cautiously Christian Parents.
 This post is adapted from Chapter 8, Meeting God in Others.

 Image: Gertrud Mueller Nelson

 5 thoughts on “Meeting God in Others”